bajamircea/cpp-play/README.md

   return std::noop_coroutine();
 }
 ```

+We also encountered the issue when the coroutine is resumed in parallel from another thread
+before `await_suspend` completes in the first thread.
+It's just that the technique of
+using ASAN to detect free after use is 100% reliable compared with trying to get the timing
+right in a multi-threaded case.

 There are three examples in the reproduction code:
 - Example 1: repro in await_suspend returning a coroutine_handle